Voxer/check-riak/README.md

 - This script assumes the first line of your `app.config` is meaningful
 - [jsontool][jsontool] is required for some of the checks to work; SmartOS has this installed by default
 - Escalated privileges are required for certain actions, though `sudo` itself isn't necessarily required
-- Third-party tools provided to fix compaction and check if riak is OK to start provided by https://gist.github.com/evanmcc/9fd0c3fb0751b55d376b
 - Logic to find compaction errors found here https://gist.github.com/gburd/b88aee6da7fee81dc036

 <a name="license" />